KHard2Bme/Python-Project-Template/Quant_README.md

 ### Question 3: Based off the findings from the sentiment distribution across ratings chart, the negative sentiment is at its highest in rating number 1.
 How many reviews make up this sentiment?
 ![C](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/a007a824-a75d-48f3-84c1-2b962f5e807e)

-### As you can see, most of the positive reviews fall within rating number 5 but most of the negative reviews fall within rating number 1.
+### [As you can see, most of the positive reviews fall within rating number 5 but most of the negative reviews fall within rating number 1].

 ![q3code](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/bd06fb86-c545-42c6-b625-18a46313e651)